 - Your AWS administrator invalidated Databricks’ AWS access key or IAM role used to launch instances.

 - You are trying to launch a cluster using an IAM role that Databricks does not have permission to use.
 Please contact your AWS administrator who set up the IAM role.
 For more information, see Secure Access to S3 Buckets Using IAM Roles.

 - Unsupported with message “EBS-optimized instances are not supported for your requested configuration”

 - This error indicates that the selected instance type is not available in the selected availability zone (AZ).
 It does not actually have anything to do with EBS-optimization being enabled.
 To remediate, you can choose a different instance type or AZ.

-See here for a list of all AWS error codes.
+See here for a complete list of AWS error codes.

 This means that Databricks was able to launch the cluster, but lost connection to the instance hosting the Spark driver.

 This may be caused by incorrect networking configuration (ex: changing security group settings for Databricks workers), or may be a transient AWS networking issue.